Workable pricing in 2026 and what you'll actually pay

 Assessments and video interviews

 Workable offers skills assessments and one-way video interviews as part of its hiring toolkit.
-The important detail, which we’ll get to in the pricing section, is that on the Starter and Standard plans these are paid add-ons rather than included features.
+The important detail, which we’ll get to in the pricing section, is that on the Standard plan these are still paid add-ons rather than included features.
 They come bundled only once you reach Premier.

 Workable pricing

-• Video interviews run about $49 to $109 a month depending on your plan, and they’re a paid add-on on Starter and Standard.
+- Video interviews run $109 a month as a paid add-on on Standard.

-• Assessments are roughly $59 a month as an add-on on the lower tiers.
+- Assessments run $59 a month as an add-on on Standard.

-• Performance reviews, if you want the HR side, are around $39 a month on Standard.
+- Performance and engagement tools, if you want the HR side, run $39 a month on Standard.

-Put concretely: a growing team on Standard ($299) that turns on video interviews and texting is realistically looking at well over $450 a month, not the $299 on the page.
-That’s the gap between the advertised price and the working price.
-It isn’t hidden exactly, but it isn’t obvious either, and it’s the single most important thing to model before you sign.
+Put concretely: a team on Standard ($299) that turns on video interviews and texting alone is looking at $497 a month, not $299.
+Add assessments and you’re past $550.
+That’s the gap between the advertised price and the working price, and there’s no cheaper Starter plan left to soften it for smaller teams.

 Pros and cons of Workable